 He organized tours by key BOINC people - me, Nicolas Maire, Carl Christensen, Ben Segal, and others - to various countries, visiting research labs and universities, trying to generate interest in volunteer computing.
 One of these was in Brazil, with stops in Brasilia, Rio, and Sao Paolo.
 Another was in Asia, visiting Academia Sinica in Taiwan and the Chinese Academy of Science (CAS) in Beijing.
 There was one in South Africa that I wasn't able to attend.

 Francois gave a TEDx talk on BOINC, which is way better than any talk I ever gave.
 He was the driving force behind several of the BOINC workshops.

 He spent a couple of years in Beijing leading up to the 2008 Olympics (his wife was working for WHO and was stationed there) and he convinced CAS to start a BOINC project, CAS@home (see below).
-We were co-authors on a paper about it.
+We co-authored a paper about it.

 Francois organized and catalyzed a lot of BOINC-related activity.
 Unfortunately, the activity didn't gain as much traction as it might have.
 Nothing happened in Brazil or South Africa after our trips there.
 CAS wasn't really committed to CAS@home, and it fizzled out.
 Eventually Francois had to find other things to focus on.

 Michela Taufer is a computer scientist and computational biologist.
 She created Predictor@home, the first BOINC project, on her own.
 That must have been a tremendous amount of work.
 She later moved to the University of Delaware and started Docking@home.

 Molecular simulations are numerically unstable, which means that different computers can compute widely differing but equally correct results.
 This makes it hard to validate results by comparing them.
 Michela came up with the "homogeneous platform" mechanism for dealing with this.
 We co-authored a number of papers.